-Having two young boys has presented many challenges these past three years of fatherhood, but many lessons have been learned along the way.
+Having three young boys has presented many challenges these past few years of fatherhood, but many lessons have been learned along the way.
 At this point into the parenthood game the life lessons learned from now being a dad have outnumbered the lessons I have been able to teach my sons.
 One of the most valuable of these lessons has been the power of the word can’t.
 Not long after learning to speak in short sentences my oldest son would become frustrated doing a task and throw down this demotivating c-word.
 This behavior then seemed to always preview another negative action labeled with a four letter word, quit.

 When my son would say he “I can’t open the box” or “I can’t hit the ball” I would encourage him to change his phrasing to “I’m having trouble”.
 After what was probably a summer’s worth of reminders and talking about why he shouldn’t use the word can’t it felt like he was starting to understand.
 It was one of the best feelings as a dad when my three year old son said “I can’t open the door.
 I mean I am having trouble to open the door.”
 It seems to have become an expectation or part of the being-stuck routine that after saying he is having trouble he will now ask for help.
 In discussing this idea with my wife, she found this article suggesting using the phrase “can’t yet” when a child becomes frustrated with a task.
 This twist makes good sense in that it follows a nice growth mindset, and seems to subconsciously express that the task at hand is indeed possible, it just may take some more effort or acquiring new tools or skills.
 Here is an example my wife recorded the day after I originally posted this.